solutionnuts/EmComMap/docs/gettingstarted/installation.rst

     docker run -d --name <desired name> -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=<desired password> -v /home/couchdb/data:/opt/couchdb/data --restart always couchdb:latest

+You can now proceed to installation of the :ref:`Map Tile Server`.

 .. _Map Tile Server:

 Map Tile Server
 ---------------

+.. note:: **BE ADVISED:** It is not recommended to run any map tile server from any model of Raspberry Pi.
+The limited architecture is just unable to sufficiently run the server.
+It is however feasible to run a map tile server from an x86-x64 based system that is running the new Raspberry OS.

-Maps are powered by OpenStreeMap data.
+Below we have detailed a linux based Docker container installation of a map tile server where the maps are powered by OpenStreeMap data.
 They are ready to use and not need to render the tiles after download.
+You may however, use any map tile server you prefer.

 1. Install Docker with the following command ::